aces/DICAT/docs/How_To_Create_DICAT_Executables.md

 ### On Windows

+Note: Make sure the paths in the spec file contains \\ instead of \.

 ```pyinstaller --onefile --windowed --icon=images\DICAT_logo.icns DICAT_application.spec```

 A `DICAT_application.exe` will be located in the dist directory created by the pyinstaller command.